Bertha Hagen

 • Visitation is from 3 p.m. to 7 p.m.
 Tuesday, February 18, 2025.

-To order memorial trees or send flowers to the family in memory of Bertha Hagen, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Viewing